arthurratz-epsilondev/bayes_classifier_multi/README.md

 ## Usage:

-To perform the samples **S** classification, based the training set of documents **D**, using the Multinomial Naїve Bayes' Classifier, download and run the following project in Microsoft Visual Studio 2019.
+Download and run the following project in Microsoft Visual Studio 2019.

 ## License